hnvt1989/kat_academy/README.md

 This project is ready for deployment on Vercel.
 See the deployment instructions below.

 ### Environment Variables Required:
-- `GEMINI_API_KEY`: Your Google Gemini API key for the chatbot feature
+- `OPENAI_API_KEY`: Your OpenAI API key for the chatbot and text-to-speech features

 The math and typing games work without any API keys.